 - Some people are not comfortable with sharing their income with others.

-- Gathering, sorting and organizing documents for some is a herculean task.
+- Gathering, sorting and organising documents for some is a herculean task.

 - Some lenders or mortgage brokers may not accept the way some documents are tendered by borrowers.